Hess Midstream LP research snapshot

 HESM AI Trading Strategy Framework

 This HESM AI trading strategy is a rules-based research framework, not individualized advice.
-Because the security combines income, leverage, and a concentrated sponsor relationship, a trader should define the trend, entry trigger, position size, invalidation, distribution dates, and debt or volume data to monitor before placing a trade.
+Because the security combines income, leverage, a concentrated sponsor relationship, and a price above the average analyst target, a trader should define the trend, entry trigger, position size, invalidation, distribution dates, and debt or volume data to monitor before placing a trade.

 Trend-following setup

-Consider only after a daily close above the $39.15 to $39.53 resistance zone with volume stronger than the recent average, while price remains above the 50-day and 200-day references.
+Consider only after a daily close above the $41.00 to $41.29 resistance zone with volume above the recent average, while price remains above the 50-day and 200-day moving averages.

-Risk control: a failed breakout or sustained close below the $37.80 support zone weakens the setup.
+Risk control: a failed breakout or sustained close below the $39.65 to $40.10 support zone weakens the setup.
 Do not treat the distribution as protection against price loss.

 Mean-reversion setup

-Watch a controlled pullback toward $37.80 to $38.00 only if the price holds the long-term trend reference, operating guidance remains intact, and there is no new Chevron volume or debt headline.
+Watch a controlled pullback toward the $39.65 to $40.10 zone or the $38.86 moving average only if operating guidance remains intact, there is no new Chevron volume or debt headline, and the long-term trend reference holds.

-Risk control: a close below $36.50 invalidates the long-term support thesis.
+Risk control: a close below $38.86 invalidates the short-term support thesis, and a close below $36.83 challenges the longer trend.
 Use a predefined risk budget rather than averaging down automatically.

 Income and event monitor

-Track the July 29, 2026 earnings date, quarterly distribution coverage, adjusted free cash flow, capex, total debt, minimum volume commitments, and Chevron drilling plans before treating the yield as a thesis.
+Track the August 3, 2026 Q2 2026 results and conference call, quarterly distribution coverage, adjusted free cash flow, capex, total debt, minimum volume commitments, and Chevron drilling plans before treating the yield as a thesis.

-Risk control: reduce conviction if cash flow after distributions weakens, leverage rises, or the sponsor customer changes nominations.
+Risk control: reduce conviction if cash flow after distributions weakens, leverage rises, the sponsor customer changes nominations, or the price moves well above analyst targets.
 This framework does not set a personal allocation.

 Investment research summary